SAP/spartacus-docs/_pages/fsa/features/dynamicforms/core/form-controls.md

 export class CustomInputComponent extends AbstractFormComponent {}
 ```

-Having done that, it is now possible to use properties and functionalities from "AbstractFormComponent" in HTML:
+Having done that, it is now possible to use properties and functionalities from `AbstractFormComponent` in HTML:

 ```html
 <div [formGroup]="group">